 What To Expect

-Contact Anders Art Conservation via email or by phone to discuss your preservation concerns.
-An initial meeting with Anders Art Conservation involving an examination and assessment of the artifact or collection will follow.
-A written assessment, treatment proposal, time estimate, and cost estimate will be provided to the client for a fee following this initial meeting.
+Contact Anders Art Conservation via email (susieanders321@gmail.com) or phone to discuss your preservation concerns.
+An initial meeting involving an examination and assessment of the artifact or collection will follow.
+A written assessment, treatment proposal, time estimate, and cost estimate will be provided to the client following this initial meeting.
 The cost estimate for conservation work will be based on an hourly rate, and may also include additional costs for special materials, travel, and further insurance if necessary.
 All work performed by Anders Art Conservation will be completed in accordance with to the Code of Ethics and Guidelines for the Practice of the American Institute for Conservation of Historic and Artistic Works (http://aic.stanford.edu).

 Additional Resources